-1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment

-- 2. The initial sales charge for the LD unit class is 5% of the net asset value per unit.
-The initial sales charge for the TFD and TFC unit classes is 0% of the net asset value per unit.
-The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - 3.
+- 1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment. - 2.
+When determining the net asset value, the Company applies swing pricing to some extent to calculate the issue and redemption prices.
+This means that notwithstanding article 18 (1), sentence 1, of the General Terms and Conditions of Investment, the modified net asset value per unit must be calculated in addition to the net asset value.
+For this, during the issue and redemption of units the transaction costs attributable to the net surplus of redemption or issue requests for units are included, provided that the net surplus exceeds a threshold (modified net asset value).
+The modified net asset value instead of the net asset value is used as a basis for the issue and redemption prices.
+The specifications in article 18 (1), sentence 3, of the General Terms and Conditions of Investment apply to the modified net asset value.
+The Company explains the method used for calculating the modified net asset value in the Sales Prospectus. - 3.
+The initial sales charge for the LC, LD, USD LDQH, HKD LDQH and SDG LDQH unit classes is 3% of the net asset value per unit.
+For the TFC, TFD, FD, FC, USD FDQH, HKD FDQH, SDG FDQH, ID and IC unit classes, the initial sales charge is 0% of the net asset value per unit.
+The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - 4.
 A redemption fee is not charged.
-Redemption takes place at the net asset value per unit. - 4.
+Redemption takes place at the net asset value per unit. - 5.
 Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date of the respective net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment) as the all-in fee.
+Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.